 Stages of Graft Rejection

-Graft rejection is caused principally by cell mediated immune response to alloantigens (MHC molecules).
+Graft rejection is caused principally by the cell-mediated immune response to alloantigens (MHC molecules).

 CLINICAL MANIFESTATION OF GRAFT REJECTION